Chateaudun, Eure-et-Loir: visitors guide

-Most visits to Chateaudun will start with the castle.
-Although the chateau has existed here since the 12th century, and part of the structure dates from that time, a great deal of modifications took place in the 15th and 16th centuries to transform the castle from having a defensive role to being a more comfortable building for living in.
+Although the chateau has existed here since the 12th century, and part of the structure you see today dates from that time, a great deal of modifications took place in the 15th and 16th centuries to transform the castle from having a defensive role to being a more comfortable building for living in.

-As a result the castle combines both medieval and renaissance styles with the round donjon, 31 metres tall and with a conical roof, being the main element from the earlier period.
-There are several noteworthy architectural features to admire, including two ornate external staircases facing the interior courtyard from the Longueville wing: this wing of the castle has lots of decorative details and windows in the renaissance style.
+As a result the castle combines both medieval and renaissance styles: the round donjon, 31 metres tall and with a conical roof, is the main element from the earlier period.
+There are several noteworthy architectural features to admire, including the ornate external staircase facing the interior courtyard from the Longueville wing: this wing of the castle has lots of decorative details and windows in the renaissance style.

 The gothic style chapel at Chateaudun castle is also well known for an important fresco it contains - a portrayal of the Final Judgement dating from the 15th century.